Glavin001/GamePlanHTN/README.md

 # GamePlanHTN

-A simple but powerful HTN planner in Javascript based on the excellent work of [FluidHTN](https://github.com/ptrefall/fluid-hierarchical-task-network).
-There are several changes to the library to make it more idiomatic JS rather than C# (these are detailed below.)
+A simple but powerful HTN planner written in TypeScript (and still consumable from JavaScript) based on the excellent work of [FluidHTN](https://github.com/ptrefall/fluid-hierarchical-task-network).
+There are several changes to the library to make it more idiomatic for the JS/TS ecosystem (these are detailed below.)

 > Portions of this project are derived from FluidHTN (MIT License) by Pål Trefall.